Flower804/multiple_formater/README.md

 ## More about the Program/Development
 ### Current Problems
 1. For testing purposes the program only allows you to input up to 3 storage devices, it's an easy fix and next version it will be fixed.
-2. The floppy disk part of this program still isen't working.
+2. The floppy disk part of this program still isn't working.
 3. If when you'r choosing what to format in the program and don't put an option that's specified the program freaks out and gives an error.

 ### Extra notes